niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 Atlas v0.1 should be used with one fundamental distinction in mind:

-> The UI shows and manipulates the Atlas model; it is not the Atlas model.
+> The application and presentation layers show and operate on the Atlas model; they are not the Atlas model.

 Resources, their identity, relationships, semantic information, lifecycle, validation, and canonical spatial state belong to the Atlas foundation.

-The workspace, selection, camera, panels, SceneNodes, and other presentation structures exist to let users work with that foundation.
+The workspace, selection, camera, panels, SceneNodes, Gizmo, and other presentation structures exist to let applications work with that foundation.

+A complete production renderer, graphical frontend, external engineering-format ecosystem, autonomous engineering AI, collaboration platform, and other future capabilities are outside the verified v0.1 scope.

 ---